myrcheburgers/rereddit/readme.md

-# Rereddit (working title)
+# Rereddit

-This purpose of this project is to build the backend for a hypothetical forum.
+This project represent the backend for a hypothetical forum and was constructed via an ORM approach.
 Work in progress and subject to change.

-During development, I opted to build this database via an ORM approach in order to get more comfortable with flask and to simplify entries which involve multiple tables.
-Future changes will include full implementation of comments to allow for each comment to have a parent and multiple children and the development of additional API endpoints, including those which would facilitate the creation, editing, and deletion of comments.

 Current available API functionality is as follows: